google/open-location-code/Documentation/Plus Codes Specification.md

 A Plus Code uses significant digits to encode its southern and western bounds.
 The significant digits of a Plus Code represent latitude (north) and then longitude (east) offsets from the starting location 90° S, 180° W.

-A significant digit in digit places 1, 3, 5, 7 and 9 represents an offset north equal to the north-south distance for that code length (see the next higher code length in the code length table above) multiplied by the significant digit value.
+A significant digit in digit places 1, 3, 5, 7 and 9 represents an offset north equal to the north-south distance for that code length (find the code length for one more than the digit place in the code length table above) multiplied by the significant digit value.

 A significant digit in digit places 2, 4, 6, 8 and 10 represents an offset east equal to the west-east distance for that code length multiplied by the significant digit value.